Making cobordisms symplectic

-An obvious necessary condition for finding a symplectic cobordism structure between contact manifolds $(\p_-W, \xi_-)$ and $(\p_+W,\xi_+)$ on a fixed smooth cobordism $W$ is existence of an {\em almost symplectic} cobordism structure; that is a non-degenerate but not necessarily closed $2$-form $\eta$ on ${W}$ which coincides near $\p_\pm W$ with $d\lambda_{\pm}$.
+An obvious necessary condition for finding a symplectic cobordism structure between contact manifolds $(\p_-W, \xi_-)$ and $(\p_+W,\xi_+)$ on a fixed smooth cobordism $W$ is the existence of an {\em almost symplectic} cobordism structure; that is a non-degenerate but not necessarily closed $2$-form $\eta$ on ${W}$ which coincides with $d\lambda_{\pm}$ near $\p_\pm W$.

 We call such $\eta$ an {\it almost} symplectic cobordism structure.
-The homotopy class of a formal symplectic structure is determined by a homotopy class of an almost complex structure $J$ tamed by $\eta$ for which $\xi_{\pm}$ are $J$-complex subbundles (existence and uniqueness).
+The homotopy class of an almost symplectic structure is determined by the homotopy class of an almost complex structure $J$, such that $J$ is tamed by $\eta$, and $\xi_{\pm}$ are $J$-complex subbundles.

+Note that almost symplectic forms $\eta $ and $f\eta$, where a $f$ is a positive function, are canonically homotopic.
+Hence, given two almost symplectic form $\eta$ and $\wt\eta$ on a manifold $M$ which coincide on $TM|_A$ for a closed subset $A\subset M$, we say, slightly abusing the terminology, that $\eta$ and $\wt \eta$ are homotopic relative $A$ if they can be connected by a homotopy of almost symplectic forms $\eta_t$ such that $\eta_t|_{TM|_A}=f_t\eta|_{TM|_A}$ where $f_t:A\to\R$ is family of positive functions.

-The following theorem is the main result of the paper: \begin{thm} Let $W$ be a smooth cobordism of dimension $2n>2$ between contact manifolds $(\p_\pm W,\xi_\pm)$, which are both non-empty.
-Let $\eta$ be an almost symplectic cobordism between $(\p_-W, \xi_-)$ and $(\p_+W,\xi_+)$.
+The following theorem is the main result of the paper: \begin{thm} Let $(W,\eta)$ be an almost symplectic cobordism of dimension $2n>2$ between non-empty contact manifolds $(\p_\pm W,\xi_\pm)$.